Firesphere/motioneye-fritz-home/README.md

 ## Logging

 Should work.
-Sadly, doesn't, it seems.
+Logs are in `/var/log/fbhome.log`

 # LICENSE
 WTFPL